 My second motivation is academic curiosity.
 While my undergraduate degree in Financial mathematics mainly consisted of applied mathematics, programming, and finance, my first encounter with operations research occurred when I was in Year 3, and I immediately loved the topic.
 I remembered my operations research professor and my supervisor for my final year project, Dr. Ruonan Zhang, told the whole class during the first meeting on the importance of the ability to not only solve the problem, but also to communicate the solution.
-Sadly, OR class was only offered for one semester.
-Due to my short encounter with OR class, I decided to create OR-related research for my final year project.
+Unfortunately, the OR class was only offered for one semester.
+Due to my short encounter with the OR class, I decided to work on an OR-related research for my final year project.
 This project focuses on optimizing the product development flow and product release in Finku, the startup that I am currently interning at, by utilizing both Analytical Hierarchy Process & Multi-Objective Optimisation and simulation.
-I realized that the current issue with delayed product release, which tends to be underlooked, can result in bigger issues once the startup is ready to scale up because there will be bigger projects with higher complexity needed to be handled.
-Although the work is still in progress, this project gives me the opportunity to learn more about OR, applying it to my project which in hope can help the startup to grow, and I will be delighted to share my results once the project is completed.
-Nevertheless, my strong background taught throughout my undergraduate program increases my preparedness to successfully complete the advanced program in Operations Research & Analytics.
+I realized that the current issue with delayed product release, which tends to be overlooked, can result in bigger issues once the startup is ready to scale up because there will be bigger projects with higher complexity needed to be handled.
+Although the work is still in progress, this project gives me the opportunity to learn more about OR, applying it to my project which I hope can help the startup to grow.
+I will be delighted to share my results once the project is completed.
+Nevertheless, my strong background taught throughout my undergraduate program provides strong support for me to successfully complete the advanced program in Operations Research & Analytics.

-I am an opportunist, and I believe that the purpose of pursuing further education is to acquire both knowledge & skills, and also network & opportunities.
+I believe that the purpose of pursuing further education is to acquire both knowledge & skills, and also expand my network & opportunities.
 The programs in LSE align with my principles really well.
-Known for its academic quality, also its promising reputation known all over the world, LSE ensures that its students have the opportunity to upgrade their professional skills - a university life that I have been looking for.
-Through LSE societies in consulting and entrepreneurship that I am particularly fond of, it helps ensure that my academic growth pairs up with my professional ethics.
+Known for its academic quality and its admirable international reputation, LSE ensures that its students have the opportunity to upgrade their professional skills - a university life that I have been looking for.
+Through LSE societies in consulting and entrepreneurship that I am particularly fond of, they will help ensure that my academic growth pairs up with honing my professional ethics.
 It will be my personal honor if I can be a part of the LSE community.

-I aim to enroll in the LSE MSc Operations Research & Analytics program because this program can support my goal in a lot of ways.
-While gaining specialization in supply chain and logistics has been my purpose of pursuing an advanced degree, the education quality in LSE MSc Operations Research & Analytics is undoubtedly distinguished.
+I envision that the LSE MSc Operations Research & Analytics program can support my goal in a lot of different ways.
+Gaining specialization in supply chain and logistics has been my purpose of pursuing an advanced degree, and the undoubtedly distinguished education quality in LSE MSc Operations Research & Analytics will be a step forward.
 Its variety of optimisation and algorithmic courses intrigues me the most because I want to specialize in the formulation of algorithms for supply chain optimisation.
-Additionally, the consultancy role, that is part of its practical experience, is also designed to support the needs of students who aim to work in consultancy, like me.
+Additionally, the consultancy role, that is part of its practical experience, is also designed to support the needs of students who aim to work in consultancy, like myself.
 Upon graduation, I can surely apply both my academic and professional skills gained from LSE to pursue my long-term goal of becoming an entrepreneur.
 It will be my personal honor if I can be a part of the LSE community, and bring the reputation of LSE as an alumni.